Frequent Questions

 • Increasing strength and bone strength index (BSI)

-• Decreasing fracture risk and rates of sports-related injury
+• Decreasing fracture risk and sports-related injury

 “Lifting weights is bad for your back” — Wrong!